Conor Sheary: Buffalo Sabres

 On June 27, 2018, Sheary, along with teammate Matt Hunwick, were traded to the Buffalo Sabres for a conditional fourth-round pick in the 2019 NHL Entry Draft.
 In doing so, the Penguins cleared over $5 million in salary cap space.
 In the 2018–19 season, Sheary played in a top-nine forward role, contributing with 14 goals and 34 points through 78 games as the Sabres missed the post-season.

 In the following 2019–20 season, his final season before approaching free agency, Sheary continued to play on the third-line, adding 9 goals and 19 points in 55 games.

 Return to Pittsburgh

 At the NHL trade deadline, Sheary was re-acquired by the Pittsburgh Penguins along with Evan Rodrigues in exchange for Dominik Kahun on February 24, 2020.
 Sheary recorded 23 points in 63 games with the Buffalo Sabres and the Penguins during the season but remained unsigned into the offseason.

 Washington Capitals

 On December 22, 2020, Sheary signed a one-year, $735,000 contract as a free agent with the Washington Capitals.

 On April 14, 2021, Sheary agreed to a two-year, $3 million extension with the Capitals.

+Tampa Bay Lightning

+On July 1, 2023, Sheary agreed to a three-year, $6 million contract as a free agent with the Tampa Bay Lightning, hours into the start of the NHL free agency.